For Immediate Release: June 28, 2005

 Contact - BIS Public Affairs 202-482-2721

-Acting Assistant Secretary for Export Enforcement Wendy L. Wysong commended the Special Agents of BIS’s Office of Export Enforcement, San Jose Field Office, for their work in this investigation.
+Acting Assistant Secretary Wysong commended the Washington Field Office of BIS’s Office of Export Enforcement for its work on this investigation.